zumo64/elastic-jmeter/README.rst

  * Througput in requests per minute QUERY_THROUGHPUT=5.0
 SCROLL_THROUGHPUT=20.0

-* Ingestion Througput in raw MB/s
+* Ingestion Througput in raw MB/s .
-INGEST_THROUGHPUT=1
+This throughput takes is currentely based on the avg size of docs in one file in the input folder INGEST_THROUGHPUT=1

+* test tag : include a tag on each result line for this test TEST_TAG=T0602

 Run this script to perfome  the JMETER test